 Rusty water: Drain the tank and flush it to remove any sediments that may cause the water to look rusty.
 If the problem persists, it may mean that the tank itself is rusting and needs to be replaced.
 Additionally, check the age of the water heater; if it’s past 12 years old, then it might be time to replace it.

-After you’ve done any or all of these tips and still can’t identify the issue with your water heater, it’s time to call a professional water heater repair service to deal with the problem and prevent further damage.
+After you’ve done any or all of these tips and still can’t identify the issue with your water heater, it’s time to call a professional water heater repair in Ventura to deal with the problem and prevent further damage.

 Call Hansen’s Plumbing for Your Water Heater Troubles Today

 We at Hansen’s Plumbing have over 30 years of plumbing experience, earning us the title of the most trusted professional plumbing services in Ventura County, California.
-Contact us today for all your water heater and plumbing needs.
+Contact us today for all your water heater and plumbing needs, and consult with a qualified Ventura plumber.